google/fuzzbench/docs/running-your-own-experiment/running_an_experiment.md

 # The connection to use to connect to the Google Cloud SQL instance.
 cloud_sql_instance_connection_name: "$PROJECT_NAME:$PROJECT_REGION:$POSTGRES_INSTANCE=tcp:5432"

-# The host containing our redis instance.
+# The host running our redis instance.
 redis_host: "$REDIS_HOST"
 ```